hyperledger/indy-node/environment/vagrant/sandbox/DevelopmentEnvironment/AWS/scriptlets/README.md

 deploy | CI/CD | Deploy tested, bundled, and optionally deposited artifacts (Continuous Deployment) post | CI/CD | Any cleanup needed to keep the build environment footprint small, but still have a functional development/build environment.
 For example, delete third party source files needed to build a dependency.
 Perhaps this target can be used to run smoke tests on deployed artifacts?

 The following depicts this project's scriptlets directory.
-The elipses (...) are added for brevity.
+The ellipses (...) are added for brevity.

 ```